 In 1987 the Sonora Inn Restaurant declared bankruptcy.
 So, the club moved to a restaurant in Columbia, The Columbia House where they remained for a number of years.
 During that time the club was renamed The Rotary Club of Sonora Sunrise.
 In 1998 the club was moved back to the restaurant in the Sonora Inn.
 The management promptly declared bankruptcy.
 This forced the club to move to Perko's where the club met until it outgrew the facilities.
-The club currently meets at The Pine Tree Restaurant, and the membership continues to grow.
+The club currently meets at My Garden Cafe, and the membership continues to grow.

 |35.||Robin Rowland (elect)||2021-22|